Singapore Itinerary: History, Heritage, and Culture (2022)

 - Day 2: Colonial Singapore

-- Day 4: Food tour, Little India, and Kampong Glam
+- Day 3: Food tour + Little India + Kampong Glam

-Spend Wednesday of your Singapore itinerary uncovering the history, heritage, and culture of the Chinese community in Chinatown.
+Spend the first day of your trip to Singapore uncovering the history, heritage, and culture of the Chinese community in Chinatown.

 Click to view in Google Maps